Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Introduction

 \subsection{(Block) Krylov subspace methods}

-Central to this paper are a class of algorithms for solving systems of the form \cref{eqn:regularized_ls} called Krylov Subspace Methods (KSMs).
+All three problems described above are commonly solved using a class of algorithms called Krylov Subspace Methods (KSMs); see e.g., \cite{saad_03,hanke_17,chen_24}.
 KSMs make use of the so-called Krylov subspace

 which can be efficiently computed using matrix-vector products with $\vec{A}$.
-Since it is often of interest to solve \cref{eqn:regularized_ls} for multiple values of $\mu$, we repeatedly make use of the fact that the Krylov subspace is shift-invariant; i.e. that for any scalar $\mu$, $\mathcal{K}_t(\vec{A}_\mu,\vec{b}) = \mathcal{K}_t(\vec{A},\vec{b})$.
+Since it is often of interest to solve \cref{eqn:regularized_ls} for multiple values of $\mu$, we repeatedly make use of the fact that the Krylov subspace is shift-invariant; i.e. that

 In this paper, we advocate for the use of generalization of KSMs called block-KSMs.
 Given a matrix $\vec{B}\in\mathbb{R}^{d\times m}$ (typically $m\ll d$) with columns $\vec{b}^{(1)}, \ldots, \vec{b}^{(m)}$, the block Krylov subspace is defined as